AndrianH18/espdrone-aruco-ros/README.md

 Pose estimation is possible if at least 2 ArUco markers are in the field of view of the drone's camera.

+## Computer Hardware Requirement
-The stack has been tested to run on a Raspberry Pi 4B (8GB model) running Ubuntu 20.04 MATE, though a computer with a more powerful CPU is highly recommended if you intend to launch more than one ESP-drones.
+This stack is CPU bound; no powerful GPU is required.
+The stack has been tested to run fine on a Raspberry Pi 4B (8GB model) running Ubuntu 20.04 MATE, though a computer with a more powerful CPU is required if you intend to launch more than one ESP-drones.

+The computer running this stack also needs to connect to the same network as the ESP-drone(s).

 ## Setup
 The steps here assume that you use the [`espdrone` Docker image for this project](https://hub.docker.com/r/nelsenew/espdrone).
+Continue to "**Steps to perform**" if that is the case for you.

-If you would like to install natively, check out how to install ROS in the [official Wiki](http://wiki.ros.org/noetic/Installation/Ubuntu), and then run these to create a Catkin workspace:
+If you would like to install natively instead of using Docker, make sure that you have *ROS Noetic* setup in your system.
+If you have not done so, check out how to install ROS in the [official Wiki](http://wiki.ros.org/noetic/Installation/Ubuntu), then run these to create a Catkin workspace:
 ```bash
 source /opt/ros/noetic/setup.bash
 mkdir -p ~/catkin_ws/src